comprobo25/comprobo25.github.io/assignments/robot_localization.md

 $ ros2 bag play path-to-your-bag-file
 ```

-In order to test the built-in particle filter (AMCL) or your particle filter (``pf.py``) with a bag file, you can start up the particle filter with a slightly modified command.
+In order to test your particle filter (``pf.py``) with a bag file, you can start up the particle filter with a slightly modified command.

 ```bash
 $ ros2 launch robot_localization test_pf.py map_yaml:=path-to-your-yaml-file use_sim_time:=false